TGiles/auto-lighthouse/README.md

 A CLI for crawling one or more domains and generating both mobile and desktop reports for each page.

+**Note: You will need a version of Chrome or Chromium installed for this package to work as expected.**

 ## How to use consume via NPM
 * `npx auto-lighthouse`
     * This command should print the help output